yurivict/gas-simulator/README.md

 # gas-simulator

-Gas simulator for research purposes
+Gas simulator for the puroses of research into gas particles velocity distribution.